 How do you open and close a sleeper sofa?

-To open a traditional pull-out sofa bed, you’ll want to start by removing the sofa’s seat cushions.
-Underneath, you should see a handle—some sofa beds also have straps that hold the mechanism in place, which you’ll need to undo at this point.
-From here, grab the handle and pull upward and out, guiding the support legs to the floor.
-Next, pull the front of the bed frame to fully extend the mattress.
-You can then make the bed to get ready for your guests.
+To open a traditional pull-out sofa bed, start by removing the sofa's seat cushions.
+Underneath, you should see a handle—some sofa beds also have straps that hold the mechanism in place, which you'll need to undo at this point.
+Grab the handle and pull upward and out, guiding the support legs to the floor.
+Finally, pull the front of the bed frame to unfold and fully extend the mattress.

-To close the sleeper, you simply reverse these steps.
+To close the sleeper, reverse these steps.
 Grab the end of the bed and fold it up, folding the mattress in half.
-Lift the folded bed frame upward, then push it down at an angle so it sinks back into the frame of the sofa.
-Once it's in place, push down until it’s flat, then strap it back into place.
-After this is done, you can replace the seat cushions and use the sofa as normal.
+Lift the folded bed frame upward, then push it down at an angle, so it sinks back into the frame of the sofa.
+Once it's in place, push down until it's flat, then strap it back into place.
+After this is done, you can replace the seat cushions and use the sofa as usual.

 How do you make a sleeper sofa more comfortable?